Handgun Selection Considerations

 Maintenance: Clean your revolver after each practice session, and on a regular schedule when it is carried frequently.
 Do not squirt oil into the inner workings of the revolver as they are intended to be run dry.
 Do not remove the slide plate as you can easily damage the finish and the internal parts.
 Let a qualified gunsmith disassemble your revolver once a year for a complete detailing.

-Model Choice: Choose a hammerless model, especially if you intend to pocket carry.
+Brand and Model Choices: Choose a hammerless model, especially if you intend to pocket carry.
 The hammer can get snagged in your pocket, and a hammerless model will have less of an opening to collect pocket lint.
 Currently Smith & Wesson’s models 442 and 642, or Ruger’s LCR are going to be your best choices for hammerless snubnose revolvers in terms of quality, reputation, and product support.
 Stay away from Taurus, Rossi, and Charter Arms.

 Carry Choices: There are many different manufacturers of quality leather or Kydex holster for belt or IWB carry, as well as leather and Neoprene holsters intended for pocket carry.
 Do not carry with the pistol stuck down in your pants (gangster style) or in your pocket without a pocket holster.